gobytecoin/bitcore-mnemonic-dash/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/dashpay/bitcore-dash/blob/master/CONTRIBUTING.md) on the main bitcore-dash repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/gobytecoin/bitcore-gobyte/blob/master/CONTRIBUTING.md) on the main bitcore-gobyte repo for information about how to contribute.

 ## License